withastro/docs/glossary.md

 ### Islands

+An [Astro Island](https://docs.astro.build/en/concepts/islands/) is an [interactive UI framework component](https://docs.astro.build/en/core-concepts/framework-components/) on the page.

 **Islands** is a frontend architecture that results in better frontend performance by helping you avoid monolithic JavaScript patterns and stripping all non-essential JavaScript from the page automatically.
 The technique that this architectural pattern builds on is also known as partial or selective hydration.
-In Astro, an `island` refers to any interactive UI component on the page.
-Read more about islands in the [Astro Islands](https://docs.astro.build/en/concepts/islands/) page.
+In Astro,  Read more about islands in the  page.